 Who May Apply – Only North Dakota residents are eligible to apply in the first lottery.
 If licenses remain after the first lottery, state law allows nonresidents to apply at a fee of $80.

 Hunter Education Requirement – Persons born after December 31, 1961 must complete a certified state or provincial hunter education course in order to purchase a North Dakota hunting license.
 Exceptions: Persons who hunt only on land they own or operate, and persons under age 12 (those under age 12 may hunt if they have an appropriate license and are under direct supervision of a parent or guardian).
-In addition, individuals who are 16 years of age and older who have not taken the hunter education course to be issued an apprentice hunter validation that enables them to hunt small game for one license year.
+In addition, individuals who are 16 years of age and older, who have not taken the hunter education course, may be issued an apprentice hunter validation that enables them to hunt small game for one license year.
 Contact the Game and Fish Department for details.

 Minimum Age – There is no minimum age for hunting turkeys, but all hunters under age 15 afield with firearms must be under direct supervision of a parent, guardian or adult authorized by their parent or guardian.